Dessie Dolan: Club

 At club level Dolan won numerous underage titles and back-to-back senior titles in 2005 and 2006 with club, Garrycastle.

 His last competitive game was a Leinster Senior Club Football Championship semi-final defeat to Ballyboden St Enda's in November 2019.

 International rules

 Dolan was regularly selected for the Ireland international rules football team until the series was suspended in 2006.

 Managerial career

 Dolan was appointed manager of the Westmeath senior football team on 21 September 2022.
+Dolan walked in August 2024.

 Other interests

 In 2017 Dolan and his wife Kelly participated in an episode of Room to Improve, series 10, episode 3, 'Moate'.

-Dolan participated in a marketing campaign for Ireland West Airport Knock.
+Dolan participated in a marketing campaign for Ireland West Airport.

 He currently works as a pundit on The Sunday Game.